inferno986return/ebookbuild/README.md

 * Support ePub 3.1 and any future ePub releases.
 * Support nested pages in the `toc.ncx`.
+* Support 3 layers of anchor tags in the `toc.ncx`.
 * Support XHTML and CSS minification and obfuscation.
 * Support compression (particularly desirable for image-heavy e-books).
 * Support the ONIX 3 standard fully within the `metadata.json`.